hillmanation/Python-IT-Tool/README.md

 We would like to express our gratitude to the open-source community for their contributions and support in developing this tool.

 Thank you for choosing the SDS User Management Tool.
 We hope it enhances your user administration experience.

----

-## Installing Python Packages From GE Intranet
--Disable Ethernet
--In toolbar, Right-click > Exit on MyApps3
--Connect to Public WiFi
--Internet Python Packages are now able to be installed